KxSystems/docs/docs/kb/file-compression.md

 ??? tip "Memory overcommit settings on Linux"

     `/proc/sys/vm/overcommit\_memory` and `/proc/sys/vm/overcommit\_ratio` – these control how careful Linux is when allocating address space with respect to available physical memory plus swap.

-## Compression statistics

-The [`21!` internal function](../basics/internal.md#-21x-compression-stats) returns a dictionary of compression statistics, or an empty dictionary if the file is not compressed.

-[`hcount`](../ref/hcount.md) returns the uncompressed file length.

 ## Performance